-Sometimes, you’re so slow, and your opponent takes an advance on you by reaching the cross face or the underhook.
-In this case, your adversary may pass your half guard, or even he can get an easy submission or a more superior position.
+Sometimes, you’re so slow, and your opponent advances you by reaching the cross face or the underhook.
+In this case, your adversary may pass your half guard, or even he can get an easy submission or a superior position.
 So, how should you react in these circumstances?

-The Next Brazilian jiu-jitsu video gives some nifty moves and solutions to recover your guard and prevent the guard from passing or the submission.
+The Next Brazilian jiu-jitsu video gives some nifty moves and solutions to recover your guard and prevent the guard from passing or submitting.

 BJJ Half Guard Drills

 Drills will extend your Brazilian Jiu-jitsu skills.
-During the BJJ video below, you will discover some excellent half guard drills that you need to try.
+During the BJJ video below, you will discover some excellent half-guard drills you need to try.